Army officers appear on Burkina Faso TV, declare countercoup

 Associated Press

 OUAGADOUGOU, Burkina Faso (AP) — More than a dozen members of Burkina Faso’s army seized control of state television late Friday, declaring that the country’s coup leader-turned-president, Lt.
-Col. Paul Henri Sandaogo Damiba, had been overthrown.
+Col. Paul Henri Sandaogo Damiba, had been overthrown after only nine months in power.

-The spokesman introduced Capt.
-Ibrahim Traore as the new head of the volatile West African country that is battling a mounting Islamic insurgency.
+The spokesman said Capt.
+Ibrahim Traore was now the leader of Burkina Faso, a volatile West African country that is battling a mounting Islamic insurgency.

-Damiba and his allies overthrew the democratically elected president only nine months ago, coming to power with promises of make the country more secure.
+Damiba and his allies overthrew the democratically elected president, coming to power with promises of make the country more secure.
 However, violence has continued unabated and frustration with his leadership has grown in recent months.

-“In the face of the continuing deterioration of the security situation, we have repeatedly tried to refocus the transition on security issues,” said the statement read aloud Friday evening by the soldiers.
+“In the face of the continuing deterioration of the security situation, we have repeatedly tried to refocus the transition on security issues,” said the statement read aloud Friday evening by the spokesman, Capt.
+Kiswendsida Farouk Azaria Sorgho.

 The soldiers promised the international community they would respect their commitments and urged Burkinabes “to go about their business in peace.”